Leo Väisänen: Elfsborg

-On 12 January 2020 Väisänen joined Swedish club IF Elfsborg on a 3.5-year contract.
+On 12 January 2020 Väisänen joined Swedish club IF Elfsborg on a 3.5-year contract, for a transfer fee of €150,000.

 Austin FC

-On 4 January 2023, it was announced Väisänen had signed with Major League Soccer side Austin FC on a three-year deal.
+On 4 January 2023, it was announced Väisänen had signed with Major League Soccer (MLS) side Austin FC on a four-year deal, with an option for a further year.
+The transfer fee was reported to be €1.8 million.
+He scored his first goal in MLS on 7 October 2023, in a 2–4 home defeat to LAFC.

+BK Häcken

+On 24 March 2025, Väisänen signed for BK Häcken until the summer of 2028.
+On 2 April, he suffered a knee injury in his first match with Häcken and was estimated to miss several months.

 International career

 He made his Finland national football team debut on 11 June 2019 in a Euro 2020 qualifier against Liechtenstein, as an 86th-minute substitute for Jukka Raitala.

-Väisänen was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
+Väisänen was called up in the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 On 1 June 2021 Markku Kanerva published the national team for the UEFA Euro 2020 tournament and Väisänen was named as one of the defenders.
 On 12 June 2021 Väisänen came in as a 90th minute substitute for Jukka Raitala in a UEFA Euro 2020 match against Denmark.

 Personal life

 He is the younger brother of Sauli Väisänen.
 Their mother Anna-Liisa Tilus-Väisänen is a television presenter for Yle and Miss World 1984 semi-finalist.